Editor's note: Updated March 25 with the latest information on COVID-19.

-So far, the new coronavirus, dubbed COVID-19, has led to more than 75,000 illnesses and 2,000 deaths, primarily in mainland China.
-But that's nothing compared with the flu, also called influenza.
-In the U.S. alone, the flu has already caused an estimated 26 million illnesses, 250,000 hospitalizations and 14,000 deaths this season, according to the Centers for Disease Control and Prevention (CDC).
+The new coronavirus causing COVID-19 has led to more than 454,000 illnesses and more than 20,550 deaths worldwide.
+For comparison, in the U.S. alone, the flu (also called influenza) has caused an estimated 38 million illnesses, 390,000 hospitalizations and 23,000 deaths this season, according to the Centers for Disease Control and Prevention (CDC).

 That said, scientists have studied seasonal flu for decades.
 So, despite the danger of it, we know a lot about flu viruses and what to expect each season.
-In contrast, very little is known about COVID-19 because it's so new.
+In contrast, very little is known about the new coronavirus and the disease it causes, dubbed COVID-19, because it's so new.
 This means COVID-19 is something of a wild card in terms of how far it will spread and how many deaths it will cause.

 Scientists are racing to find out more about COVID-19, and our understanding of the virus that causes it and the threat it poses may change as new information becomes available.
 Based on what we know so far, here's how it compares with the flu.